HP’s new x360 laptops miss the point of 4K on the Spectre but get security right with the EliteBook

 In summary, I’d pass on the 4K for the consumer x360 and go for extra security on the enterprise x360.

-Prices as Reviewed: $1,269+ for EliteBook x360, $1,599 for Spectre x360 with 4K
+Prices as reviewed: $1,269+ for EliteBook x360, $1,599 for Spectre x360 with 4K.

 0